HCHS Report: Cyber Threats on the Rise

 In a year marked by escalating cyber threats, 2025 has already witnessed major cyberattacks on state and local governments across 44 U.S. states, highlighting the growing vulnerability of critical infrastructure to malicious actors, according to a new cyber threat snapshot from the House Committee on Homeland Security (HCHS).
 The snapshot illustrates a clear trend of increasing cyberattacks targeting U.S. networks and critical infrastructure since 2024.

-According to the snapshot, malicious cyber activity from the People’s Republic of China (PRC) rose 150 percent in 2024 compared with the previous year.
+According to the snapshot, malicious cyber activity from the People’s Republic of China (PRC) rose 150% in 2024 compared with the previous year.
 PRC-linked threats targeted financial services, media, manufacturing, and industrial sectors.

 Cyber threats from other nations also increased.
-Iranian-affiliated attacks jumped 133 percent between May and June 2025 compared with the previous two months, while Russia-linked hackers breached the electronic case filing system used by the federal judiciary.
+Iranian-affiliated attacks jumped 133% between May and June 2025 compared with the previous two months, while Russia-linked hackers breached the electronic case filing system used by the federal judiciary.

 These widespread threats underscore the need for enhanced interagency coordination throughout the government, the committee said in a press release.
 Chairman Andrew R. Garbarino, R-N.Y., called for a “whole-of-society approach to countering escalating cyber threats.”